gvsu-sta631/activity02-slr/day01-fitting/README.md

 1. What are the dimensions of the dataset?
 What does each row represent?

-- The dataset spans a lot of years.
-We are only interested in data from year 2016.
-  - Create a new R code chunk,
-  - Filter the data `hfi` data frame for year 2016, and
-  - Assign the result to a data frame named `hfi_2016`.

-2. What type of plot would you use to display the relationship between the personal freedom score, `pf_score`, and `pf_expression_control`?
+2. Do you have multiple measurements over time?
+Across different locations?
+Do you plan on focusing on all of these values?
+Do you need to subset your dataset to be more focused?
+For example, we focused on data from the year 2016 in Activity 1.

+3. What two variables are you focusing on?
+That is, what is your research question and what information do you have to explore this question?
+Keep in mind that for this activity we are focusing on SLR

+## Task 4: Explore your data

-- Create a new R code chunk and plot this relationship using the variable `pf_expression_control` as the predictor.
+4. Create a new R code chunk (or multiple R code chunks) and plot each of your variables - separately and together.
+Be sure to describe what you notice/wonder.
+Does the relationship look linear?

-3. Does the relationship look linear?
-If you knew a country’s `pf_expression_control`, or its score out of 10, with 0 being the most, of political pressures and controls on media content, would you be comfortable using a linear model to predict the personal freedom score?

-## Task 4: Sum of squared residuals
+## Task 5: Sum of squared residuals

 In this section, you will use an interactive function provided by the OpenIntro team to investigate what is meant by “sum of squared